What is a DDoS Attack?

 - A volumetric attack is a DDoS attack where the attacker tries to overload the machine’s network by sending many false data requests.
 This can make it hard for legitimate traffic to get through.
 UDP floods and ICMP floods are two common types of volumetric attacks.
 The attacks consist of sending many false requests to overwhelm the target; when this attack is initiated, it is difficult to stop until the attacker has finished, as the proposals appear legitimate.
 These false error requests can come from a botnet, a computer network that has been infected with malware and is under the attacker’s control.

 How to Minimize and Prevent DDoS Attacks Against Your Business

 There are several ways to prevent and avoid DDoS attacks against your business.
 Attackers are always trying to make their DDoS attacks more complicated, so it’s essential to know how to stop them from happening and how to lessen the damage if they do happen.
 Some of these include:

-Use a DDoS protection service: Monmouth Computer Associates offers DDoS protection services.
+Use a DDoS protection service: Monmouth Cyber offers DDoS protection services.
 These services can help to identify and block DDoS attacks before they cause any damage.

 Implement proper security measures: Having adequate security measures in place can help to prevent DDoS attacks from happening in the first place.
 These steps include firewalls, intrusion detection/prevention systems, and proper access control measures.